 8 Advantages of Having Trees in Your Garden

-Some home gardeners are afraid of planting trees in their garden because they think they will grow out of control.
+Some home gardeners are afraid of planting trees in their gardens because they think they will grow out of control.
 But trees can be good for your garden.

 You should plant smaller trees that are native to your area and keep them pruned, and they can add a lot of beauty and benefits.